Love to Learn, Together with the Lord

 All Saints’ CE Primary Church of England Primary School

 ADMISSION ARRANGEMENTS 2018/19

 Making an application

-Applications for admission to the school for September 2017 should be made using the on-line admission system which can be accessed via www.lancashire.gov.uk/schools then search - for ‘school admissions’.
-The closing date for applications is Sunday, 15th January 2017.
+Applications for admission to the school for September 2018 should be made on-line at www.lancashire.gov.uk (search for School Admissions) between 1st September 2017 and 15th January 2018.
 It is not normally possible to change the order of your preferences for schools after the closing date.

-Parents must complete the on-line application form, stating three preferences.
+Parents must complete the Local Authority electronic form, stating three preferences.
 Parents who wish their application to this Church school to be considered against the faith criteria should also complete the supplementary form.
 If the school is oversubscribed, a failure to complete the supplementary form may result in your application for a place in this school being considered against lower priority criteria as the Governing Body will have no information upon which to assess the worship attendance.

 Arrangements for admission have been agreed following consultation between the governing body, the Diocesan Board of Education, Local Authorities and other admissions authorities in the area.